 - If you are experiencing technical difficulties with the application form or assembling documents, please contact Dana Marie Sonnenberg, Arts Midwest program assistant, at 612.238.8028 or email@example.com.

-Prepare your application as instructed below, then then fill out the Application Form.
+Prepare your application as instructed below.

 - The information required for the application form is listed below and formatted spreadsheets are provided.

 - We recommend you prepare all application content (narrative responses, YouTube work sample, PDF uploads, statistics, school spreadsheets, and budgets) prior to logging into the application form.